jessebuckmann/sample_preparation_module/CODE_OF_CONDUCT.md

 + Be open to learning from others.
 + Lead by example and match your actions with your words.

-The following will not be tolerated during the activities related to this course: violence and threats of violence; personal attacks; derogatory language; unwelcome sexual attention or physical contact; disruptive behaviour; influencing unacceptable behaviour.
+The following will not be tolerated during the activities related to this course:

++ violence and threats of violence
++ personal attacks; derogatory language
++ unwelcome sexual attention or physical contact
++ disruptive behaviour
++ influencing unacceptable behaviour.

 ### Inclusion and Diversity